minios-linux/minios-live/README.md

                   ./install build_iso
                   ./install -

-To build with docker, create a build folder in your home folder, put minios-slax there, run 01-runme.sh from the docker folder.
+To build with docker, create a build folder in your home folder, put minios-live there, run 01-runme.sh from the docker folder.
 This action will install the required programs and create an image.
 To start the build, edit for yourself and run 02-build.sh.
 Sample file content:

-`docker run --rm -it --name mlc --privileged -v /home/user/build:/build local/mlc /build/minios-slax/install -`
+`docker run --rm -it --name mlc --privileged -v /home/user/build:/build local/mlc /build/minios-live/install -`

 Author: crims0n <http://minios.ru>